OBIO® At A Glance

 Advancing Our Competitive Edge in Health Technology Innovation And Commercialization

-The Ontario Bioscience Innovation Organization (OBIO®) founded in 2009, is a not-for-proﬁt, membership based organization engaged in strategy, programming, policy development and advocacy to further the commercialization of Ontario’s human health technologies positioning Ontario as a leader in the international marketplace.
-OBIO advances this goal through collaborative partnerships with industry, the investment community, academia, the health system and government.
+The Ontario Bioscience Innovation Organization (OBIO®) founded in 2009, is a not-for-profit, membership based organization engaged in strategy, programming, policy development and advocacy to further the commercialization of Ontario’s human health science companies positioning Ontario as a leader in the international marketplace.
+OBIO advances this goal through collaborative partnerships with industry, the investment community, academia, patients and government.

 ACTION • BUILDING INTERCONNECTIVITY